Caramdir/ml-notes/Supervised learning/Neural Networks/00 - neural networks.md

 ---
 # Neural networks

-Neural networks consist of a number of *layers*, each in turn consisting of several *nodes*.
+Neural networks consist of a number of *layers*, each in turn consisting of several *nodes* or *units*.
 The output of the nodes of one layer serves as the input of nodes to the next layer.

 [TODO: Add picture.]